andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

-trying to use code deploy from github to aws ec2. didnt work because his doesnt have node now trying https://www.youtube.com/watch?v=Buh3GjHPmjo this method sucks because the other app deployed with this method the naked domain doesnt work because it it redirects to https. had to do an extra step on authenticating im the owner, search ssl in aws, and even that stopped working. installing forever has to be npm i forever -g to start forever, forever start <name of server.js>
+trying to use code deploy from github to aws ec2. didnt work because his doesnt have node now trying https://www.youtube.com/watch?v=Buh3GjHPmjo this methods works but it sucks because the other app deployed with this method the naked domain doesnt work because it it redirects to https. had to do an extra step on authenticating im the owner, search ssl in aws, and even that stopped working.

+installing forever has to be npm i forever -g to start forever, forever start <name of server.js>

 to run puppeteer on node on linux https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#running-puppeteer-on-aws-ec2-instance-running-amazon-linux have to install sudo amazon-linux-extras install epel -y